pferreirafabricio/backup-mongo-db/README.md

 # :ballot_box: Dump MongoDB Database

-It's a simple script made with PowerShell to make a dump of a MongoDB database and save all collections in a .zip folder.
+It's a simple script made with PowerShell to make a backup of a MongoDB database and save all collections in a .zip folder.

 ## :arrows_clockwise: Creating a simple backup flow